FAQs und Guides

 There are, unsurprisingly, many advantages and disadvantages to the new system and the opt-out decision is likely to need a case-by-case analysis balancing a range of factors.

-Another factor to consider is the shared jurisdiction between the UPC and national courts for non opted-out EP patents.
-This shared jurisdiction allows the proprietor to choose where to bring an action; assuming of course that proceedings have not already been started in the UPC.
+Another factor to consider is the shared jurisdiction of the UPC and national courts in the participating member states for non opted-out European patents.
+This shared jurisdiction allows the proprietor to choose where to bring an action; assuming of course that proceedings have not already been started in the UPC or the national courts.

-One option to consider is the use of divisional applications and/or related cases to balance the advantages and disadvantages of the new system.
+One option to consider is the use of divisional applications and/or related cases to balance the advantages and disadvantages of the UPC.
 Another option is to have co-existing national and European patents (provided double patenting provisions are complied with).

 What about the UK?

 The UK withdrew its ratification of the UPC Agreement and its involvement in the UPC and UP.
-This means that nothing changes for EP patents validated in the UK (the UK part of the European patent “bundle”).
+This means that nothing changes for European patents validated in the UK (the UK part of the European patent bundle).
 The UK courts continue to have jurisdiction for any enforcement or third party action.
-UK-based European patent attorneys are, however, able to represent clients in the UPC, file opt-out applications and provide advice on the new system.
+UK-based European patent attorneys are, however, able to represent clients in the UPC, file opt-out applications and provide advice on the UPC and unitary patents.